 Custom foot risers to lift the furniture.

 I did two sets - one for the coffee table, and one for the sofa.
-This isn't fine furniture we are talking about, but it comfortable and I think the cleanliness will out weigh the incongruence in design.
+This isn't fine furniture we are talking about, but its comfortable and I think the cleanliness will out weigh the in-congruence in design.

 Wood - as thick as needed for proper clearance.

 Stain - to match existing finish

 Felt pads - so you don't mar the floor